suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 Tutorial
 =======================================

 This tutorial provides an overview of how to use the NetPyNE python package to create a simple network.
-For simplicity, the network parameters, simulation options and calls to functions (necessary to create the network, simulate it and plot the results) will all be included in a single file.

 Downloading and installation instructions here: :ref:`install`